MrPlusGH/NPlusMiner/README.md

       1. Hit the Config tab
       2. Set your Wallet address and Username
+      3. Select your pools and hit load defaults button.
+(Remove any algos you do not want to mine)
-      3. Hit "Save Config"
+      4. Hit "Save Config"
-      4. Hit "Start"
+      5. Hit "Start"
 Fee:

-      There is a 8 minutes per day fee (0.5%), that can be changed in the config (Minimum is 3) When less than 3 minutes is set lottery is 0 or any walue between 3 and 8
+      There is a 5 minutes per day fee (0.3%), that can be changed in the config (Minimum is 1 - 0 is Random 0 to 5).

 *****